michael-s-yao/VirtualBiopsy/README.md

 pip install -r requirements.txt
 ```

-To ensure reproducibility, we provide our raw MR signal datasets and relevant import scripts in the `data` directory.
+To ensure reproducibility, we provide our raw MR signal datasets used to generate our reported results [here](https://upenn.box.com/s/dt5ma6t3yrwldmoflc1wos8sdk8s22nx).
 Image reconstruction and analysis scripts are offered in `biopsy.py`.
 To replicate the results associated with our 2023 ISMRM Abstract submission, you can run

 ```
 python main.py